Polyoxymethylene (POM), also known as Homo-Polymer acetal

-- Delrin® rod is excellent for machining using traditional methods such as turning, milling, drilling etc. The material is free-cutting but does require sharp tools with a high clearance angle.
+- Delrin® rod is excellent for machining using traditional methods such as turning, milling, drilling, etc. The material is free-cutting but does require sharp tools with a high clearance angle.
 It usually leaves little or no burrs.
 The use of soluble cutting lubricant is not necessary but is recommended.
 Because the material lacks the rigidity of most metals, care should be taken to use light clamping forces and sufficient support for the workpiece.

 - Machined Delrin® can be dimensionally unstable in comparison with metals, especially with parts that have large variations in wall thicknesses.
 It is recommended that such features are ‘designed out e.g. by adding fillets or strengthening ribs.
 Annealing of pre-machined parts before final finishing is an alternative.
 A rule-of-thumb is that in general, small components machined in Delrin ® suffer from less warping.

-Delrin Rod be Glued and bonded:
+Delrin Rod is Glued and bonded: